top of page

 Ambigram of my name.
 Click on the image for more!

-Shyam Wuppuluri is an independent researcher working in the domain of foundations of sciences and philosophy.
-He has long standing interests in philosophy, interdisciplinary approaches in sciences, humanities and deep ecology.
+Shyam Wuppuluri is currently a research fellow at RIFS, Helmholtz-Zentrum Potsdam.
+As an independent researcher, he has long standing interests in philosophy, interdisciplinary approaches in sciences, humanities and deep ecology.
 He is an elected fellow of the Royal Society of Arts and is a recipient of Honra ao Merito from the Brazilian Academy of Philosophy (Academia Brasileira de Filosofia).
 Bringing together the world's foremost scientists and thought leaders, he has published numerous interdisciplinary volumes — with a goal of laying holistic bridges between "conceptual islands" that lie far away from one another.

 e-mail: shyam.wuppuluri "at" Gmail server